idvorkin/idvorkin.github.io/_td/irl.md

 Games that are OK:

 - Climb 2 - Try rock climbing, easy to get into.
-- Jupyter - Swing like Spider Man
+- Jupyter - Swing like Spider-Man
 - Gorn - Super silly, bloody, gladiator game
 - Robo Recall - Really fun shooter, and rip the limbs of robots and beat them with it.

 Hardware Accessories:

-- [Better Head Strap](https://www.amazon.com//dp/B08MFH6V6C) - Occulus one breaks, I got this one.
+- [Better Head Strap](https://www.amazon.com//dp/B08MFH6V6C) - Oculus one breaks, I got this one.
-- [VR glasses](https://www.framesdirect.com/virtuclear-lens-inserts-for-oculus-quest-2.html) - Put glasses on the occulus lenses, works awesome
+- [VR glasses](https://www.framesdirect.com/virtuclear-lens-inserts-for-oculus-quest-2.html) - Put glasses on the Oculus lenses, works awesome
 - [Facial Interface](https://vrcover.com/oculus-quest-2/) - Very nice, blocks external light, and comfortable

 ## Backyard

-The best part of corona virus, is the isolation made me feel good about getting temporary things for the backyard - for example.
+The best part of coronavirus is the isolation made me feel good about getting temporary things for the backyard - for example.

-### Inflatable Hottub
+### Inflatable Hot tub

 I've wanted a hot tub for 20 years, but it was so hard.
 Turns out you can buy an inflatable one on Amazon.
-Trivial to use, and works great.
-Just plug it in to 110v power, fill with water, and wait for it to heat up.
+Trivial to use and works great.
+Just plug it into 110v power, fill with water, and wait for it to heat up.
 2 days later it's ready to go, and from that point forward it stays hot.

-You also need bromine to keep the nasties out and ph up to keep the bromine working.
+You also need bromine to keep the nasties out and pH up to keep the bromine working.

 {%include amazon.html asin="B01NCQO3KY;B07PFCV894;B00PZZFVFE" %}

-I also got these chairs which Amelia likes, but are not to useful for a grown up
+I also got these chairs which Amelia likes, but are not too useful for a grown-up

 And don't forget pool lights - I'm still figuring that out.